BitcoinCacheMachine/BitcoinCacheMachine/multipass/README.md

 Each section below briefly explains what each script does.
 The end goal of all the scripts is to deliver one or more VMs, all of which are configured as an LXD cluster.
 Each VM is a place where you can deploy one or more BCM components!

 >WARNING: You can create a cluster of multipass VMs all on the same host, but you really should have distinct physical hosts to increase your [failure domains](https://en.wikipedia.org/wiki/Failure_domain).
-Creating a local cluster on your `admin machine`, however, is great for testing!
+Creating a local cluster on your `dev machine`, however, is great for testing!

 ## Creation Scripts